Second Language Research in the Community

 - Learn about pathways to the Portland State University Russian Flagship Program

-CASLS’ ethnography study examines the historical development of the K-16 Chinese dual immersion program at Portland Public Schools (PPS), sets forth key components of the PPS model that other districts may replicate, and examines catalysts and disruptors to the language immersion model.
+CASLS’ ethnography study examined the development of the K-16 Chinese dual immersion program at Portland Public Schools (PPS).
+The study set forth key components of the PPS model that other districts may replicate and examined catalysts and disruptors to the language immersion model.

 Community College Connection

 CASLS, the University of Oregon Department of Romance Languages, and Lane Community College worked together to align language curriculum across the two colleges.
 The articulation project helps ensure students can seamlessly transfer from one institution to another.